 We are offering two levels of grants:

 - Level 1: Community Conservation Education Grants are limited to no more than $5000 and are meant to support modest, short-term projects related to conservation education and consistent with our vision and mission.
-The Level 1 grants will be offered twice during each calendar year, with grant application deadlines on February 1st and May 1st.
+The Level 1 grants will be offered once during the 2018 calendar year, with a grant application deadline on April 13th.

 - selected projects of 501(c)(3) or of other non-profit organizations and of certain agencies such as libraries and schools;

-- projects that preserve and protect environments of the Pacific Northwest through active programs that involve a variety of community organizations
+- selected projects that involve a variety of community organizations

 - direct educational programs and materials related to environmental conservation